kanish13/Block_Chain/Definition.md

 A non-fungible token (NFT) is a unique digital identifier that is recorded on a blockchain, and is used to certify ownership and authenticity.

+Gas is the fee required to successfully conduct a transaction or execute a contract on the Ethereum blockchain platform